 24 inches ÷ 5 gaps = about 5 inches

-…then we placed on the wall just overlapping the pencil marks so they wouldn’t show.
+Next, place the molding piece on the wall, just overlapping the pencil marks so they won’t show.

 We used three nails in each piece of molding, one on each side and one in the center.

-Once all of the moldings were in place, we used a nailset to tap the heads into the wood.
+Once all of the moldings are in place, use a nail set to tap the heads into the wood.